LCH1238/bevdet-tensorrt-cpp/README.md

 This project implements the following:
+- **TensorRT-Plugins** : AlignBEV_plugin, Preprocess_plugin, BEVPool_plugin, GatherBEV_plugin
 - Long-term model
-- Depth model
+- BEV-Depth model
-- On the NVIDIA A4000, the BEVDet-r50-lt-depth model shows a __2.38x faster__ inference speed for TRT FP32 compared to PyTorch FP32, and a __5.21x faster__ inference speed for TRT FP16 compared to PyTorch FP32
+- On the NVIDIA A4000, the BEVDet-r50-lt-depth model shows a __6.24x faster__ inference speed for TRT FP16 compared to PyTorch FP32
 - On the __Jetson AGX Orin__, the FP16 model inference time is around __29 ms__, achieving real-time performance
 - A Dataloader for the nuScenes dataset and can be used to test on the dataset
 - Fine-tuned the model to solve the problem that the model is sensitive to input resize sampling, which leads to the decline of mAP and NDS